 *Fruit Fresh (optional to lemon juice, see note below)

-Peel apple slices and place slices in a pot of cold water with *fruit fresh or lemon juice, set aside and prepare filling.
+Peel apple slices and place slices in a pot of cold water with *fruit fresh or lemon juice.

-Combine sugar, clear jel, cinnamon, and nutmeg in a large pot with the cold water and apple cider.
+Combine sugar, clear jel, cinnamon, vanilla and nutmeg in a large pot with the cold water and apple cider or juice.
 Stir and cook over medium high heat until mixture thickens and begins to boil.
 Add the bottled lemon juice and cook for 1 minute.

-Drain and add the sliced apples to the mixture, stir to combine and immediately ladle into hot jars, leaving 1 inch headspace.
+Add in the warm sliced apples to the mixture, stir to combine and immediately ladle into hot jars, leaving 1 inch headspace.
 Remove air bubbles with a long plastic knife or thin spatula.
 Wipe rims and cover with lids and ring bands.

 Process (Quarts and Pints) in a water bath for 25 minutes (see notes for high altitude processing time).
 Let cool 24 hours and ensure lids have sealed.
 Store any unsealed jars in the fridge and use within a few weeks.